ibm-cloud-docs/sell/software-partner-details.md

 As an account administrator, you can update your company and product details in the {{site.data.keyword.cloud}} Partner Center.
 The details include the name of the product that you're onboarding and the name and email address of the primary contact for the product.
 {: shortdesc}

-## Update your partner information by using the console
+## Updating your partner information by using the console
 {: #sw-details-company}
 {: ui}